qmy50/RunwayDetection/README.md

-# Runway Detection Project Based on YOLOv8 and Ultra Fast Lane Detection v2 and PNP algorithm
+# Runway Detection Project Based on YOLO， UFLDv2 and OpenCV

 # 2026.3.15 更新